Man sent racist and abusive emails to MPs

 Mr Lammy and Ms Morgan attended court to give evidence against Hall when he entered his guilty pleas.

-Speaking outside court, the Tory MP for Loughborough said: "MPs are of course subject to robust debate and scrutiny, which is what we should be.
+Speaking outside court Ms Morgan, Conservative MP for Loughborough, said: "MPs are of course subject to robust debate and scrutiny, which is what we should be.

 "When things tip over into threats of violence or death, then I think a line has been crossed."